 7 The progress report mentioned in §§ 12.1 and 12.3 above should, as far as applicable, comply with the format given in those sections of this resolution.

 8 Ensure that liaison statements are submitted as soon as possible after all meetings, with copies to the study group chairmen and BDT.
-Liaison statements must contain the information described on the Template for liaison statements in Annex 4 to this resolution.
+Liaison statements shall contain the information described on the Template for liaison statements in Annex 4 to this resolution.
 BDT may provide assistance in distributing the liaison statements.

 9 Oversee the quality of texts up to and including the final text submitted for approval.